UW Bothell students can apply for funds from the Student Academic Enhancement Fund (SAEF).

-- All applications must provide evidence or screenshots of lodging and airfare research.
-Additionally, priority consideration will be given to those that provide the most cost-effective option.
-For groups or pairs, we encourage to research for shared lodging.
-This option has been added to enocurage students to look for cost-effective options and ultimately allowing the ASUWB team to support a larger pool of students.
+- b.
+The university will only fund the most cost-effective travel method and has certain limits on lodging costs.
+Keep this in mind as you research, or email email@example.com for questions.
+For groups or pairs, we encourage you to researcg the possibility of shared lodging.
+This requirement has been added to enocurage students to look for cost-effective options, ultimately allowing the ASUWB team to support a larger pool of students.

-- SAEF awards may not be used to obtain academic credit.
+SAEF awards may not be used to obtain academic credit.
 However, students may use SAEF funds to attend traditionally academic trips as long as they are not receiving credit.

-- SAEF awards will not be granted in conjunction with another SAF funding source.
-(Ex: SAEF awards cannot be granted if club council has already funded conference registration)
+SAEF awards will not be granted in conjunction with another SAF funding source.
+(Ex: SAEF awards cannot be granted if Club Council has already funded conference registration)

 Additional Award Information:

-- Students may apply to different award caps.
+Students may apply to different award caps.
 For an individual application, there will be a $500 award and $1,500 award-- with a $2,500 cap per fiscal year (July 1st-June 30th).
 Students who are applying to the same conference, there will be a $4,500 award cap.

-- The approved application amount is final, additional expenses that exceed the approved request are the responsibility of the SAEF recipient.
+The approved application amount is final, additional expenses that exceed the approved request are the responsibility of the SAEF recipient.

-- In the case, another person is attending the conference and they are sharing the same room, their roommate must cover their portion of the costs.
+In the case, another person is attending the conference and they are sharing the same room, their roommate must cover their portion of the costs.

-- Students may not use SAEF funds to combine conference and personal travel.
+Students may not use SAEF funds to combine conference and personal travel.

-- Flights arrive at the latest possible time and leave at the earliest times around the conference, most often this means SAEF recipients will arrive at their destination one day before and leave the day after.
+Flights arrive at the latest possible time and leave at the earliest times around the conference, most often this means SAEF recipients will arrive at their destination one day before and leave the day after.

-- Students are required to meet with Jessica (email@example.com) to book through CBT for travel.
+Students are required to meet with Jessica (email@example.com) to book through CBT for travel.
 To optimize funding we suggest meeting 6-8 business weeks for domestic travel and 9-12 for international before the trip.

-- All approved costs for airfare, lodging, and conference registration will be paid by the university in advance.
+All approved costs for airfare, lodging, and conference registration will be paid by the university in advance.
 Other costs, such as allowable ground transportation and parking will be reimbursed.
 Expenses that are incurred prior to both SAEF award and meeting with Fiscal Specialist will not be reimbursed.
 Please read and understand what is considered non-reimbursable.
 Non-Reimbursable Travel Expenses.

 All students must abide by the University of Washington Student Conduct Code.

 It is required for all applicants to create and update a blog of their experience.
 If the requirement is not met, the student may be asked to return the awarded funds according to UW Bothell Fiscal Policy.
 If approved the Senator of Internal Affairs will contact you to further explain the requirements of this process.

 Past SAEF Recipients expereinces on our external ASUWB blog

-Applications will be reviewed on a first come, first serve basis
+Applications will be reviewed on a first come, first serve basis.

 You may be contacted for clarification and may be asked to present your proposal to ASUWB.

-- For planning purposes, please note that some costs, if approved, can be paid in advance by the University, while others will be reimbursed.
+For planning purposes, please note that some costs, if approved, can be paid in advance by the University, while others will be reimbursed.

-- Please read and understand what is considered non-reimbursable costs
+Please read and understand what is considered non-reimbursable costs

-- ASUWB has the right to revoke the funding for SAEF awards.
+ASUWB has the right to revoke the funding for SAEF awards.

-- No student may receive over $3,000 annually through SAEF and $1,500 per conference.
+No student may receive over $3,000 annually through SAEF and $1,500 per conference.

-- ASUWB will try to send as many students as possible.
+ASUWB will try to send as many students as possible.
 However each conference has a cap at $4,500.